kashua14/Messenger-sever/realtime-messaging-app/README.md

 ## How to it Setup

-- First clone/fork the repo onto your machine.
+- First clone the repo onto your machine.
-- Open the cloned/forked folder from your favourite editor (Mine is eclipse).
+- Open the cloned folder from your favourite editor (Mine is eclipse).
 - ## For Eclipse IDE Users:
     - After lauching your IDE, select `File` in the top left corner of the IDE.
     - In the drop down list select `import..` an dialog will appear.